2024-08-05

 Terms of Reference

-The accurate determination of the gravity field and its temporal variations is one of the three fundamental pillars of modern geodesy (besides of geometry/kinematics and Earth rotation).
-This is essential for applications in positioning and navigation, civil and aerospace engineering, metrology, geophysics, geodynamics, oceanography, hydrology, cryospheric sciences and other disciplines related to the Earth’s climate and environment.
-IAG Commission 2 was established at the IUGG in Sapporo in summer 2003 for promoting, supporting, and stimulating the advancement of knowledge, technology, and international cooperation in the geodetic domain associated with Earth’s gravity field.
+The accurate determination of the gravity field and its temporal variations is one of thethree fundamental pillars of modern geodesy (next to geometry/kinematics and Earthrotation).
+This is essential for applications in positioning and navigation, civil andaerospace engineering, metrology, geophysics, geodynamics, oceanography, hydrology,cryospheric sciences and other disciplines related to the Earth’s climate and environ-ment.
+IAG Commission 2 was established at the IUGG in Sapporo in summer 2003for promoting, supporting, and stimulating the advancement of knowledge, technol-ogy, and international cooperation in the geodetic domain associated with the Earth’sgravity field.

-Since most of the scientific themes are of long-term interest, large parts of the structure of Commission 2 are continued on the same basis as in the previous period 2015-19.
-Main drivers for the activities of the present period 2019-23 are related to the IAG resolutions adopted at the XXVII IUGG General Assembly 2019 in Montreal, concerning the establishment of the International Height Reference System (IHRS) and the establishment of the Infrastructure for the International Gravity Reference Frame (IGRF).
+Since most of the scientific themes are of long-term interest, large parts of thestructure of Commission 2 are continued on the same basis as in the previous period2020-2023.
+Main drivers for the activities of the present period 2023-2027 are relatedto the IAG resolution adopted at the XXVIII IUGG General Assembly 2023 in Berlin,concerning the International Terrestrial Gravity Reference System (ITGRS).

-Commission 2, at the start of the new period, consists of six sub-commissions (SCs), plus several Joint Study Groups (JSG) and Joint Working Groups (JWG), all of them jointly with other Commissions and/or services.
-The sub-commissions cover the following scientific topics:
+Commission 2, at the start of the new period, consists of six sub-commissions (SC),plus Study Groups (SG) Joint Working Groups (JWG) and Joint Study Groups (JSG),all of them jointly with other Commissions and/or services.
+The sub-commissions coverthe following scientific topics:

 • Geoid, Physical Height Systems and Vertical Datum Unification;